Philosophy, Computing, and AI

 Suppose the query to this new program is

-• In prospective logic programming,
+• In the logic programming/agent model,

-the runaway trolley example to explain how prohibitions work
+the "Runaway Trolley" example to explain how prohibitions work

 bronchitis ← influenza. bronchitis ← smokes. coughing ← bronchitis. wheezing ← bronchitis. fever ← influenza. soreThroat ← influenza. false ← smokes ∧ nonsmoker.